 When a married couple files a joint tax return, both individuals are equally responsible for all taxes owed if there is a balance due.
-But there are some cases where you may be innocent of your spouse's tax debts, and the IRS has tax relief available for you.
-The easiest way to file as Innocent or Injured Spouse is to start a free tax return on eFile.com.
-We will prepare the forms you need to claim Innocent Spouse Relief or the Injured Spouse Allocation to be filed with your 2019 Tax Return.
+However, there are some cases where you may be innocent of your spouse's tax debts, and the IRS has tax relief available for you.
+The easiest way to file as Innocent or Injured Spouse is to start a start and e-file a Tax Return on eFile.com.
+The e-File app will prepare the forms you need to claim Innocent Spouse Relief or the Injured Spouse Allocation to be filed with your 2019 Tax Return.
 If you want to learn more about innocent spouse relief or injured spouse allocation, read on.

 Innocent Spouse Relief

 What if your spouse or ex-spouse, on a past joint tax return, lied about their income or underpaid taxes without your knowledge, and now you are being held responsible for someone else's tax debt?
 In that case, you can apply for Innocent Spouse Relief.
 If you qualify for Innocent Spouse Relief, you will not be responsible for your spouse or ex-spouse's unpaid taxes.
 You may qualify as an Innocent Spouse if all of the following are true:

 - You filed a joint tax return.

 - Your spouse or former spouse improperly reported income on the joint return.